leloykun/adaptive-muon/README.md

 (trained_params, _), losses = jax.lax.scan(body_fn, (params, opt_state), length=num_steps)
 ```

 Note: the optimized coefficients here were obtained via a separate method I'll be sharing soon.
+It's a WIP and so you should just use the default coefficients for now (i.e. you can omit the `newton_schulz_coeffs` argument above).